dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

 # Module common/ac_social.lua

-## Function ac.DriverTags(driverName)
-Faster way to deal with driver tags.
-Any request of unsupported fields will return `false` for further extendability.
-Scripts with access to I/O can also alter fields.

-  Parameters:

-  1. `driverName`: `string`

-  Returns:

-  - `ac.DriverTags`
 ## Class ac.DriverTags
 Faster way to deal with driver tags.
 Any request of unsupported fields will return `false` for further extendability.
 Scripts with access to I/O can also alter fields.